Shareholders’ Agreements.

 Every shareholder agreement will involve detailed consideration of the obligations of each shareholder, and we will be there to advise you and guide you through all the issues and potential pitfalls that you should consider.

-The 2024 edition of Chambers UK recognised the team, saying: “Lanyon Bowdler offers expertise in a wide range of legal services.
+The 2025 edition of Chambers UK recognised the team, saying: “Lanyon Bowdler offers expertise in a wide range of legal services.
 It has vast knowledge of such areas as acquisitions, sales, mergers, management buyouts and buy-ins, investments, reorganisations, and commercial contracts, among many others.
 The department has noted skills in sectors such as agriculture, education and renewable energy supply.”
-One client enthuses: “Their work is thorough and the key matters are understood in detail.”
-Other sources say “Outstanding levels of client service from the partner level down.” and “Lanyon Bowdler are diligent, knowledgeable and take a professional approach to providing advice.”

 Are Unfair Prejudice Actions considered Abuse by Majority Shareholders?